andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

     This is why you’ll encounter more functions *returning* continuation-style existentials than *taking* them in the wild, for the most part.

 These are just general principles, not hard-fast rules.
-This list reflects my current progress in my journey towards a dependently typed lifestyle and also the things come to mind as I write this blog post.
+This list is nowhere near exhaustive and reflects my current progress in my journey towards a dependently typed lifestyle and also the things come to mind as I write this blog post.
 If you come back in a month, you might see more things listed here!

 All said, I do find myself very happy when I see that a library I’m using offers *both* styles for me to use.
 And I’ve been known to submit PR’s to a library to have it offer one style or another, if it’s lacking.

 Be judicious.
 If you’re writing a library, don’t spam it with too many throwaway constructors.
-If you’re writing an application, be wary of indentation creep.
 After a while, you’ll begin to intuitively see which style shines in which situations!
 (And, in some case, there might not even be a definitive “better” style to use.)

 Serializing Networks
 --------------------